schakko/crowd-auth/README.md

 'driver' => 'crowd-auth',
 ```

-Once all this is completed you can simply use `Auth::Attempt()` and it will attempt to login using your Atlassian Crowd server.
+Once all this is completed you can simply use `Auth::Attempt(['username' => 'my_username', 'password' => 'my_password')` and it will attempt to login using your Atlassian Crowd server.